wpmetabox/docsv2/docs/extensions/mb-relationships.md

 title: MB Relationships
 ---

-MB Relationships helps you to create many-to-many relationships between posts, terms, and users in WordPress.
+MB Relationships helps you to create relationships between posts, terms, and users in WordPress.

 The plugin uses a custom table for storing relationships and integrates with default WordPress queries to retrieve the connected items easily.
 Using a custom table has several benefits:

 - Bi-directional by its nature
-- Easier querying items in both direction (`from` and `to`) or querying sibling items
+- Easier querying items in both directions (`from` and `to`) or querying sibling items
 - Not polluting the post/term/user meta tables
 - Better performance

-Please note that the custom table is automatically created when the plugin is activated.
+The custom table is automatically created when the plugin is activated.

 ## Creating relationships

 Creating a relationship is done by either of the following methods:

-- **Using Meta Box Builder extension**, which helps you create relationships with UI.
-This extension is already bundled in Meta Box AIO/MB Core.
+- **Using [Meta Box Builder](/extensions/meta-box-builder/)**, which helps you create relationships with UI.
+This extension is a premium extension and is already bundled in Meta Box AIO/MB Core.
 - **Using code**.

 ### Using Meta Box Builder